parithi-b/TEMR_analysis_pipeline/README.md

 There are five major steps involved in identifying TEMRs from SV calls.

 <ol>
-  <li>Extract SVs from each caller/algorithm/tool and organize them in tsv format</li>
+  <li>Extract SVs data from each caller/algorithm/tool and organize them in tsv format</li>
    <ol style="list-style-type: lower-alpha">
     <li>deletions, duplications, and inversions only</li>
     <li>additional information for short-read SV calls:  paired-read(PR), split-reads(SR), read-depth(RD)</li>